sayanh/crazy-advernturer-you/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+## Motivation
+- Video processing from youtube and replace the existing face with a trained face sample

+For more info, please check [here](https://github.com/DerWaldi/youtube-video-face-swap)
+- Docker image available : `shazra/youtube-facemorph-engine` which contains code and env for video processing